 NOTES: Consumers could be enrolled in more than one program during the quarter.
 For example, a consumer will generally be enrolled in both an Opioid Treatment program and a CSTAR or a Primary Recovery Program.
-Primary Recovery & Tx includes DOC specialty programs Free and Clean Plus and Partnership for Community Restoration.
+Primary Recovery & Tx includes DOC specialty programs Free and Clean Plus and Partnership for Community Restoration, the Medication Assisted Treatment Grant, and the Opioid State Targeted Response Grant.